 To obtain this distance, we'll use the coordinates from the two observatories A and B. The coordinates from Canberra and Svalbard can be obtained using Google Earth or any similar program.
 (If you don't have access to such as program, the coordinates could also be found on the web.)
 Once you've got the coordinates, you may use the tool provided in the CESAR webpage to obtain the distance between them.

-Now we also know the length of an edge from the green triangle (make sure it's in kilometers).
+Now we also know the length of an edge from the green triangle.